leanswift/leanswift.github.io/mobile/src/pages/po-inspection.md

 ### <a name="po-num"></a>PO Number:

-The current warehouse selection can be made using the settings icon on top right corner of the screen.
+The current warehouse selection can be made using the settings icon on the top right corner of the screen.

 On Entering/Scanning number it will be validated from M3.
-If the PO's status is greater that 50 and the goods receiving methods specifed is of Quality Inspect type then the PO is valid to proceed to get line items.
+If the PO's status is greater than 50 and the goods receiving methods specified are of Quality Inspect type then the PO is valid to proceed to get line items.

 The List of line items will be fetched from M3.
-Item details can be viewed by scrolling horiozontally.
+Item details can be viewed by scrolling horizontally.

 <img src="../images/PI/1.gif" alt="settings" style="zoom:100%;" />